 Employees will only contribute the full measure of their talents and skills to a company if its purposes and actions make sense to them.
 Providing meaning is, therefore, one of the central tasks for modern employee management.
 Employees want to know the reasons why they should contribute to their company and its future success.
-And while the specific challenge of answering such questions can be a mission-defining moment for many large organizations, the responses they give—no matter how motivational or inspiring—increasingly fall on deaf ears: 75% of today’s employees are non-desk workers.
-Internal communications simply can’t reach these people who are underserved by technology on the job.
+And while the specific challenge of answering such questions can be a mission-defining moment for many large organizations, the responses they give — no matter how motivational or inspiring — increasingly fall on deaf ears: 75% of today's employees are non-desk, frontline, or off-line workers.
+Internal communications simply can't reach these people underserved by technology on the job.

 Digital Internal Communication Through Intranets